jdaeheon/jdaeheon.github.io/src/data/markdown/projects/healthier.md

 The main challenge of the interface design was the performance optimization.
 Initially, to reduce the model load time, we simplified the model shape to minimize the vertex count.
 Concurrently to weigh the model quality, two methods were implemented.

-- (1) *Texture Baking:* Shaing bake to reduce the lighting calculations within the scene.
+- (1) *Texture Baking:* Baking a texture to reduce the lighting calculations within the scene.
 This was especially important to make the interface viable in the mobile environment.
 Texture baking helped maintain the texture quality while reducing the light count.

 - (2) *Smooth Shading:* Simulate a curvy surface on a flat surface through shade interpolation.
 Our body model was mostly curvilinear hence a reduction in vertex count led to substantial quality degrading.
 Smooth shading helped maintain the model quality while compressing the model size from 4~5mb to less than a megabyte.